uri-yanover/4qbits/_posts/2022-11-14-the-positive-preference-pyramid.md

 # Reflection on the Rao Pyramid
-The idea of a three-tiered pyramid describing organizational behavior stereotype is strongly inspired by a [shitpost](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/)-turned-into-[book](https://www.amazon.com/Gervais-Principle-Complete-Office-Ribbonfarm-ebook/dp/B00F9IV64W) called "The Gervais Principle, Or The Office According to "The Office" by Venkatesh Rao.
-See this [review](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/) by Scott Alexander.
+The idea of a three-tiered pyramid describing organizational behavior stereotype is strongly inspired by a [shitpost](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/)-turned-into-[book](https://www.amazon.com/Gervais-Principle-Complete-Office-Ribbonfarm-ebook/dp/B00F9IV64W) called *The Gervais Principle, Or The Office According to "The Office"* by Venkatesh Rao.
+You can skip to this [review by Scott Alexander](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/) for a very intelligent reader's appraisal of Rao's main ideas.

 The model I articulated here is an attempt to develop the same idea in a way that is mindful of motivational psychology, and, frankly - not as misanthropic.
 For example, Rao's admittedly idiosyncratic designation of three tiers are "the sociopaths, the clueless and the losers" does little to promote awareness of self or others; the hurtfulness of the labels prevented me from comfortably applying them to any of the people I'd worked with.